Sigrid on-premise: Analysis configuration

 - Run the provided script inside the container (thus overriding the image entrypoint).

-The all-the-things.sh
+The run-analyzers

 script takes one optional command line parameter: